 The investment contents of Cu Jut subprojects include: (1) Building 10 new weirs along Ea Dier stream; (2) Building new pumping stations and irrigation canals; and (3) Upgrading the road according to Rural Road Standards.

-The modernized irrigation systems within the Dak Mil and Cu Jut composite Subproject will enable increased and sustainable high-value cropping though efficient distribution and use of water from storage reservoirs.
+The modernized irrigation systems within the Dak Mil and Cu Jut composite Subprojects will enable increased and sustainable high-value cropping though efficient distribution and use of water from storage reservoirs.
 Cropped areas will expand and the pressure on groundwater use will be reduced.

-Figure 1: Location of Subprojects.
+Figure 1: Location of the Subprojects.

 Technical works proposed at the approved Feasibility level designs